 A group of doctors in the GTA has mobilized to provide some free-of-charge services to refugees.
-If the above options do not meet the needs of the newcomer(s), or if they require access to services that are not covered under OHIP, contact Lifeline Syria and we will put you in touch with physicians who may be able to help.
+If the above options do not meet the needs of the newcomer(s), or if they require access to services that are not covered under OHIP go to the Lifeline Syria website for information about these clinics.